It’s difficult to tell when drugged driving is the cause of a car crash. It…

-Any type of collision is dangerous and has the potential of causing serious, life-threatening injuries, but when it comes to motorcycle collisions, bikers face a greater risk of injury because of the lack of protection they have.
+Any collision is dangerous and has the potential of causing catastrophic injuries, however, bikers are at an increased risk of motorcycle crash head injuries.
+Bikers face a greater risk because of the lack of protection they have.

 Head injuries affect motorcyclists at a much higher rate than they do drivers of any other type of vehicle.
-NHTSA estimates that helmets saved 1,859 motorcyclists’ lives in 2016.
-802 additional lives could have been saved if all motorcyclists had worn helmets.
+NHTSA estimates that helmets saved 1,870 motorcyclists’ lives in 2017.
+If all motorcyclists wear helmets 750 more lives would be saved.

 Head injuries related to motorcycle crashes